frePPLe/frepple/doc/user-interface/getting-around/user-permissions-and-roles.rst

 be defined per scenario.
 When the user is marked active in a scenario, the scenario will appear in the dropdown list on the top right of the screen.

+New users are automatically assigned privileges according to the following rules:

+- If a) DEFAULT_USER_GROUP setting is specified in your djangosettings.py file and
+  b) the permissions of this group aren't empty, then a new user will automatically become a member of this group upon creation.

+- When there are no default permissions defined with the previous rule, the user is automatically marked as a superuser.

 .. image:: ../_images/user.png
    :alt: User